neondatabase/website/content/docs/guides/flyway.md

 ## View schema migration history

-Whn you run the `flyway migrate` command, the schema changes are registered in the `flyway_schema_history` table, which Flyway automatically creates in your database.
-You can view this table by running the `flyway info` command.
+Whn you run the `flyway migrate` command, Flyway registers the schema changes in the `flyway_schema_history` table, which Flyway automatically creates in your database.
+You can view the table by running the `flyway info` command.

 ```bash
 flyway info